 Despite their unity, the two districts are still very different.
 If you’re seeking a serene ambiance, a chilled-out vibe, and a pretty backdrop, then Buda (situated on the west bank of the Danube) is the place for you.

-Both Buda and Pest have their pros and cons, and it can be tough to decide where to stay in Budapest.
+Both Buda and Pest have their pros and cons, and it can be challenging to decide where to stay in Budapest.
 Let’s dive a little deeper and go into more detail about the neighborhoods in Budapest.

 Related Article: The Perfect 3 Days in Budapest

 Getting Around the Budapest

 Budapest has a very efficient public transport system, so when you’ve made your mind up about where to stay in Budapest, you should be able to get from A to B easily enough and without breaking the bank.
 Hop on the Metro, also known as the Millennium Underground Railway, which is the second oldest in the world.

 Situated in the Buda district, alongside the west bank of the Danube, Budapest I is filled with history.
 It’s known as the Castle District, and it’s very pretty.
 As the name suggests, it’s home to the Buda Castle, which is sometimes called the Royal Palace or the Royal Castle.